-Ex inf.
-A. E. Knox, Esq., M.A., &c., author of a very interesting contribution to the natural history of the county-' Ornithological Rambles in Sussex.'
-London, 1849. intimately connected with that parish.
+LAMBERHURST.
+Gloucester Furnace, the largest iron manufactory in Sussex, was principally in this parish, though partly in Wadhurst.
+Its occupiers were residents in Wadhurst, and intimately connected with that parish.
 Three centuries since, it was worked by the Barhams, of Butts.
 (See under Wadhurst.)
 William Benge, Esq., of Faircrouch, in Wadhurst, rebuilt the works, and made them the most extensive of any in this part of the kingdom.
 Just at the time of their completion, they were honoured with a visit from the Princess (afterwards Queen) Anne and the Duke of Gloucester, who were sojourning at Tunbridge Wells; from which circumstance the name was derived.
-The undertaking was not successful to Mr. Benge, who had no sooner brought it to perfection than he failed.
-The property then passed into the hands of Mr. Gott, and was let to Messrs.
+The undertaking was not successful to Mr Benge, who had no sooner brought it to perfection than he failed.59 The property then passed into the hands of Mr Gott, and was let to Messrs.
 Legas and Harrison, who carried on the works with great vigour and success.
 Cannon were cast here for the service of the navy.
-Mr. Legas amassed a fortune to the amount, it is said, of £30,000, and died in 1752.
-He was succeeded by Mr. Richard Tapsell, who had married his niece.
-This gentleman sunk the money acquired by his uncle, became a bankrupt in 1765, and died in indigence about twelve years after.
-He was the last ironfounder connected with Wadhurst.
+Mr Legas amassed a fortune to the amount, it is said, of £30,000, and died in 1752.
+He was succeeded by Mr Richard Tapsell, who had married his niece.
+This gentleman sunk the money acquired by his uncle, became bankrupt in 1765, and died in indigence about twelve years after.
+He was the last iron-founder connected with Wadhurst.
 The foundations of the furnace are still traceable, and near them is the proof-bank.
 The soil, for some distance round, abounds with cinders.

 If we may credit the general report of the parish, the cannon cast at Gloucester Furnace were not always employed for the use of the British navy, but were conveyed by smugglers to the coast, and there shipped for the service of French privateers, in the war then waged against England.
-This villany was detected, and the parties engaged in it were fined to a large amount.
-The government contracts were of course withdrawn; and from this period we may date the decline of the works.

-Linchmere.-On the land of Hasler Hollist, Esq., in this parish, and about three miles south-west of Haslemere, there are considerable vestiges of iron works.
+This villainy was detected, and the parties engaged in it were fined a large amount.
+The government contracts were of course withdrawn; and from this period we may date the decline of the works.60 On the land of Hasler Hollist, Esq., in this parish, and LINCHMERE. about three miles south-west of Haslemere, there are considerable vestiges of iron works.
 There are several acres of slag or cinders, and an osier bed occupies the place of the head of water, by means of which the forges were worked.
 Some good masonry, by which the water was confined and directed, still remains.
-The works here were among the last in the western division which experienced the impossibility of competing with the coal-producing districts of the North, and were not abandoned until the year 1776.
+The works here were among the last in the western division which experienced the impossibility of competing with the coal-producing districts of the North, and were not abandoned until the year 1776.61